yenisbel/gatsby/README.md

   Gatsby's hello-world starter
 </h1>

-Kick off your project with this boilerplate.
-This starter ships with the main Gatsby configuration files you might need to get up and running blazing fast with the blazing fast app generator for React.
+Kick off a personal project with this boilerplate.
+This starter ships with the main Gatsby configuration files and fast app generator for React.

-You may want to check out our vibrant collection of [official and community-created starters](https://www.gatsbyjs.org/docs/gatsby-starters/)._

 ## 🚀 Quick start